mat-0/engineering-management/README.md

 # People Leadership Documentation

-A collection of tools, models, resources, and exercises to support leadership, line-management, and personal development in the work place.
+A collection of resources be it tools, models, or exercises to support leadership, line-management, and the personal development of self and others in the work place.

 ## Contents